 We’ve discussed the mutations of a benign tumor in the previous section, so we should also quickly consider how a malignant tumor develops.

-The same report compiled by the Academical Hospital Utrecht from The Netherlands reports that a malignant tumor develops when four specific cancer mutations occurs in combination with a total of one to three tumor progression mutations.
+The same report compiled by the Academical Hospital Utrecht from The Netherlands reports that a malignant tumor develops when four specific cancer mutations occur in combination with a total of one to three tumor progression mutations.

 When this type of tumor is inspected, the specialist will look at the growth rate of the cells that are forming the tumor, the encapsulation and invasion of the tumor, as well as other factors that are essential for determining not only the particular type of tumor and the cells that are malfunctioning, but also for establishing how severely the bone cancer in the affected patient has progressed.